antoni-devlin/llm-change-notes/README.md

 This is a change note generator written in Node that uses the OpenAI API (currently gpt 3.5-turbo).

+## Before you start

+You'll need node and npm installed to run this project.
+Confirmed working on node 9.5.1.

 ## Setup

 Clone this repo, and create a file called `.env` in the project root containing the following environment variables: